demiaowu/tchat/README.md

 ## Notes

-Current version only implement the basic commutation, much more ==bugs== and works will be done in future.
+Current version only implement the basic commutation, much more **bugs** and works will be done in future.
 The _TODO_ lists as follows:

 * many command have not been implemented
 * timeout management